a few examples

 Indonesia is one of the fast developing south-east Asian countries which has a particular orientation towards the Netherlands for historical reasons.
 So it is not surprising that Indonesian pharmaceutical companies would consider our country as a potential port of entry for the European market.
 And so this happened; two generic Indonesian companies came to us to act as the EU manufacturing autorization holder and EU importation site of their products, both injectables and solid dosage forms.

-The most significant Brexit implication for pharmaceuticals is that supply from the UK to the EU does no longer count as distribution but is now subject to EU-import regulations and requires another license regimen.
+The most significant Brexit implication for (veterinary) pharmaceuticals is that supply from the UK to the EU does no longer count as distribution but is now subject to EU-import regulations and requires another license regimen.
 Likewise, UK companies can no longer act as marketing authorization (MA) holder of European pharmaceuticals.
-So, we recently started supporting a major European healthcare solution provider, based in the UK, as the EU-importer of a couple of pharmaceuticals which were previously supplied to their European pharmacies from a UK-site.
-We will procure these products from Asia, have these EU-retested in a European pharmaceutical test laboratory, have these QP-released by one of our EU Qualified Persons, and have these finally shipped to the European warehouses of the client.
+So, we recently started supporting a major European healthcare solution provider, based in the UK, as the EU-importer of a number of pharmaceuticals.
+Likewise, we now support one of the major UK veterinary manufacturers with their supply of the EU-market.